How Warming Winters Are Affecting Everything

 "Normal now is kind of like this," said fourth-place finisher Max Beiergrohslein.
 "On again, off again, there is snow and then there isn't."

-Alaska scientists are researching midwinter temperature swings, trying to track how much of a change there's been in what are known as "rain on snow" events, which create ice.
+Alaska scientists are researching midwinter temperature swings, trying to track how much of a change there has been in what are known as "rain on snow" events, which create ice.
 Amid a particularly slick start to this winter, one Anchorage elementary school principal suggested that students wear helmets to recess, to protect them from falls on an icy playground.

 Meanwhile, winter activities that require less snow, like fat-tire bicycling and ice skating on wilderness lakes, are gaining popularity.